-Many infants fed conventional infant formula suffer from gastrointestinal discomfort, such as colic, regurgitation and constipation, as a result.
-Protein is very hard to digest for the immature gastrointestinal system.
+Many infants fed conventional infant formula suffer from gastrointestinal (GI) discomfort, such as abdominal pain, colic, regurgitation and constipation, as a result.
+Protein is very hard to digest for the immature (GI) system.
 The fact that formulas contain 40-50% more protein than human milk could explain the frequent occurrence of discomfort.
-This can be reduced by altering the amount and type of proteins used.
+By altering the amount and type of proteins used, discomfort can be reduced.

-Arla Foods Ingredients have several products that can be used in a comfort infant formula: Alpha-lactalbumin is an easy digestible protein with a high level of essential amino acids, hydrolysed proteins are predigested and, therefore, easy to digest and finally low-lactose formulas may help to settle gastrointestinal symptoms.
+Arla Foods Ingredients have several solutions for a comfort infant formula: Alpha-lactalbumin is an easy digestible protein with a high level of essential amino acids ideal for lowering the protein load.
+Hydrolysed proteins are pre-digested and, therefore, easy to digest and finally low-lactose formulas may help to settle (GI) symptoms.